pynetscript/reality/README.md

 - What versions: **2.7** , **3.4** , **3.5** , **3.6**
 - What to install: **pip install -r requirements.txt**
 - What to run: **python cmdrunner.py**
-- Where to send notifications: First install Travis CI on [Slack](https://pynetscript.slack.com) and at some point it will you give a slack channel to use (my private channel is **pynetscript:3GF5L6jlBvYl9TA5mrcJ87rq** - replace this with your own channel).
+- Where to send notifications: **pynetscript:3GF5L6jlBvYl9TA5mrcJ87rq** (Install Travis CI on [Slack](https://pynetscript.slack.com) and at some point it will output a slack channel to use (my channel is private - replace this with your own channel).

 # tools.py